 ☐ We are not using any default root or administrative accounts for any day-to-day activities, and they are appropriately secured.

-For long-terms strategies consider our guidance on the use of cloud computing, which you can access here.
+For long-terms strategies consider our guidance on the use of cloud computing.

 Attackers will often try to access remote access solutions using well-known privileged accounts, such as an administrator account.